0n1ght/Tinder-Bot/README.md

 - Install required dependecies: `python -r requirements.txt`
 - Run with: `python main.py`

-Also make sure that you have 2-factor verification and other related features disabled on login platform's account
+Also make sure that you have 2-factor verification and other related features disabled on login platform's account.
+If not, and You don't want to do it, You can use this simple vesion.